dsd2077/FeedBlockPlus/README.md

 </div>

 # FeedBlockPlus
-FeedBlockPlus is an extension to manage time spent on websites and to block feeds and unwanted content.
+FeedBlockPlus is an extension to manage time spent on websites and to block feeds and distracted contents.
 Table of Contents
 =================